 1968: The Beach Boys released “Do It Again,” a single written as a callback to the group’s earlier surf-based material, which they had not embraced since 1964.

 1969: Canned Heat released their fourth studio album, Hallelujah.
 It was the group’s last release to feature their classic lineup before the departure of guitarist Henry Vestine.

 1971: Mott the Hoople played at London’s Royal Albert Hall in their only show at the venue.
-An unprecedented amount of damage was caused at the show and it was one of twenty-two performances that ended in destruction that year, which leading the Hall ban all rock and pop concerts in March of 1972.
+An unprecedented amount of damage was caused at the show and it was one of twenty-two performances that ended in destruction that year, which lead to the Hall banning all rock and pop concerts in March 1972.
 Vilified acts included Deep Purple, Yes, Gordon Lightfoot, James Brown, and The Byrds.
 The ban, however, turned out to be short-lived, and it wasn’t long before it was repealed and rock and pop shows returned to the Hall.

 1972: Bill Withers reached the top of the Billboard Hot 100 for the first time with “Lean on Me.”
 The single spent three weeks at #1 and also reached the top of the R&B chart.

 1972: The Who released “Join Together” in the US.
 The single ultimately reached #17 on the Billboard Hot 100 chart.

 1975: Doobie Brothers released “Sweet Maxine,” the second single from their fifth studio LP, Stampede.

 1979: After signing with Island Records, The B-52’s made their live debut at London’s Lyceum Ballroom.